nafeu/nafeu.github.io/about.md

 I've been producing progressive breaks, progressive house, drum & bass, chill and IDM/Glitch since I was 9 years-old (2004) and have continued with my passion for music ever since.
 I've put out 70+ original works (including 5+ album/ep releases) under the artist name **Phrakture** and have gotten support from artists/DJs like Jaytech, Solarstone, Matt Darey, Andy Moor, and more [(here is a shoutout from Solarstone himself)](https://soundcloud.com/springtube/slang-and-technodreamer-hypnosis-phrakture-remix-support-by-solarstone).

-More recently, I've been releasing indie-electronic, nusoul, chilltrap and chillwave music under the artist name **Nafeu** and have had my work featured on [Chill Masters](https://www.youtube.com/watch?v=AbzCs9eiy0Q).
+I've also released indie-electronic, nusoul, chilltrap and chillwave music under the artist name **Nafeu** and have had my work featured on [Chill Masters](https://www.youtube.com/watch?v=AbzCs9eiy0Q).

 I've done some contracted work for [Flixel](https://flixel.com/), producing music for their videos [Lindsey Adler Shoots a Wedding Cinemagraph](https://www.youtube.com/watch?v=pT1Jn86r-C4) and [The Flixel Startup Story](https://www.youtube.com/watch?v=__gRRRjhhaw).
 I've also contributed a custom percussion pack for [ORION: Step Sequencer](http://echocollectivefx.com/product/orion-drum-machine), created a ton of midi controllerism, beatboxing, performance, and production tutorial videos on my YouTube channel [youtube.com/phrakture](https://youtube.com/phrakture), and released a few free sample packs on [Freesound](https://freesound.org/people/Phr4kture/).
 I have also been featured on [OverClocked Remix](https://ocremix.org/) for my remix of ["Foregone Destruction"](https://ocremix.org/remix/OCR01976) from the Unreal Tournament Soundtrack.